 All ECM systems include at least five components:

 The ability to:

-Whether deployed within a single business process, a single department, or across an entire organization, the return on investment (ROI) of ECM can be very high.
+Whether deployed within a single business process, a single department, or across an entire organisation, the return on investment (ROI) of ECM can be very high.

 The top enterprise content management providers are ranked on a range of factors, including customer satisfaction, user experience, features and capabilities, and more.

 Not all enterprise content management software is equal.

 Some providers focus on the enterprise market: thousands of users with complex installations that take many months to deploy because of the necessary professional services.
 Other providers specialise in the SME market with as few as five to ten users.

 Also, not every ECM system is available as cloud software.
 If cloud software is important to your IT ecosystem, take care when researching providers.

 Features and capabilities are important.
 Most enterprise content management providers provide a similar stack of core features with varying strengths and weaknesses.
 For example, some providers use next-generation machine learning, whereas others specialise in sophisticated workflow modelling.

 While analyst reports are important points of research, they are written only by a few industry experts based on established ranking criteria and updated only once per year.